 Another year, another MightyCon down.
 MightyCon is a convention held at the State Fair Grounds in West Allis, WI showcasing some of the best in gaming, comic books, anime, and more.
 As you know, Geekset was there live and while the guys talked about many of the things they saw, they couldn’t hit everything.
+Follow this link to learn more.
 So, to help, I present to you some of the coolest things I saw at MightyCon.
 Don’t forget to follow GeeksetPodcast on Instagram & Twitter, as well as search GeekSet Podcast on facebook to see more pictures and insights from MightyCon and anywhere else GeekSet goes!

 If you’ve read the recent Legionnaire’s comics, then you’ve surely seen Jeffrey Moy’s work.
 Outside of that, Jeffrey has been doing freelance work through his website JeffreyMoy.Com, as well as his official

 Krystal Kowalczyk runs AnimeOils.
 Beyond just looking and seeing how amazing her art is, (I bought two prints myself!) her art has been featured on Toonami, as well as in the Milwaukee Art Museum.
 You can find more of Krystal’s art at www.animeoils.com, along with searching AnimeOils on Instagram, Facebook and Etsy.